- Many Americans do not trust each other, science, scientists or our government.

 Benefit of Smaller Districts: A Congress that Looks Like America

 As most Americans live in enclaves in which they share similar socio, political, religious opinions as their neighbors, the smaller congressional districts will increase the probability that a Representative’s constituency will be relatively homogenous.
 As a result, the Representative will be able to aggressively champion the proclivities of his/her constituents without being too concerned that they might alienate a majority demographic of their constituency.
 This aggressive support for the unique cultural needs of their constituents will help garner “trust” and increase their constituents’ faith that our democratic institutions will serve their needs.

-The Status Quo is the Only Unacceptable Solution
+The Status Quo is the Wrong Solution

 In his final paragraph, Mr. Brooks’ wrote: